ecency/ecency-vision/README.md

 * `USE_PRIVATE` -  if instance has private api address and auth (0 or 1 value)

+###### For Rebranding

+When setting up another service like Ecency with Ecency-vision software:
+* `CLIENT_ID`   -  iff USE_PRIVATE is 0, set this to what account will handle the permissions for posting level operations.
+* `HIVESIGNER_SECRET`  - iff USE_PRIVATE is 0, set this to the "secret" field value in the [Hive Signer profile](https://hivesigner.com/profile) for the user named as your `CLIENT_ID`.
+This should be a lengthy lowercase hex string.

+##### Edit "default" values

+###### For Rebranding

+If you are setting up your own website other than Ecency.com, the value `base` **must not** be "https://ecency.com".
+It should be set to whatever the URL of your webserver's host.
+The `base` can be changed in the file `src/common/constants.json`.
+Also you should change `name`, `title` and `twitterHandle`.
+There are also a lot of static pages that are Ecency specific.

 ##### Start website in dev
 `$ yarn start`